Into the Trollbriar

 Leone accepts his answer, bows slightly.
 “Then Lady Le Campe shall see you off shortly from the front gate.”

 “Jerrold will be accompanying you,” Madeline Le Campe tells Jake.

 They have assembled near the iron gate at the entrance to her property.

 Jerrold turns out to be the grizzled guard who let them in the previous night.
 The gray-haired man looks fresh and ready, his advanced age seeming in the morning light to be much more of an asset — his rigid face is hard with experience and a calm readiness to kill.
-One gloved hand casually and naturally caresses the hilt of the longsword strapped at his side.
+One gloved hand casually and naturally caresses the hilt of the sword strapped at his side.